karpathy/nanoGPT/README.md

 ## troubleshooting

 - Note that by default this repo uses PyTorch 2.0 (i.e. `torch.compile`).
 This is fairly new and experimental, and not yet available on all platforms (e.g. Windows).
 If you're running into related error messages try to disable this by adding `--compile=False` flag.
 This will slow down the code but at least it will run.

+- You might need to downgrade protobuf (`pip install protobuf==3.20.*`) if you're getting a "TypeError: Descriptors cannot not be created directly" error when training.

 For more questions/discussions also feel free to stop by #nanoGPT on Discord: